Input and Output

 Hello, world!

 Up until now, we've always loaded our functions into GHCI to test them out and play with them.
 We've also explored the standard library functions that way.
 But now, after eight or so chapters, we're finally going to write our first real Haskell program!
 Yay!
-And sure enough, we're going to do the good old "hello, world" schtick.
+And sure enough, we're going to do the good old "hello, world" shtick.

 So, for starters, punch in the following in your favorite text editor: